jisethpenarias/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions:Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 12-directory_permissions:a script that creates a directory called dir_holberton with permissions 751 in the working directory.
 13-change_g: a script that changes the group owner to holberton for the file hello
+14-change_owner_and_group: a script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.